qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Checkpoint blockade immunotherapy
 Patients are treated with antibodies that block negative regulatory molecules, such as PD-1/PD-L1 or CTLA4, which normally restrain T cell responses.
 This kind of therapy can reinvigorate a patient's anti-tumor T cell responses, which then can cause tumors to shrink and even lead to cures in some patients

+## Chimera rates in Whole Genome Amplification (WGA)
+Defined as the number of reads that are improperly connected (including abnormal fragment size and interchromosomal connection) divided by the total number of mappable reads.
+Here are the chimera rates for some commercial kits:

+the SigmaAldrich GenomePlex Single Cell Whole Genome Amplification Kit (DOP-PCR) 15%

+the Qiagen REPLI-g Single Cell Kit (MDA) 2%

+the General Electric (GE) illustra Single Cell GenomiPhi DNA Amplification Kit (MDA)  3%

+the Yikon Genomics Single Cell Whole Genome Amplification Kit (MALBAC)  5%

+the Rubicon Genomics PicoPLEX WGA Kit (MALBAC-like)  13%

+the Bioskryb PTA  About 15% to 7.5%

 ## Chimeric reads
 Chimeric reads occur when one sequencing read aligns to two distinct portions of the genome with little or no overlap.
 This could be like sequence A mapped to 85156-85257 bp of genome, while part of sequence A mapped to 85273-85320 bp of genome.
 Then, sequence A is a chimeric read.
 Chimeric reads are indicative of structural variation.
 Chimeric reads are also called split reads.